Southport State High is an Independent Public School. Having a School Council is a requirement of being an Independent Public School.

 Brian Bond - School Council Chairman and P&C President

 During my career, I have been responsible for organisation direction, implementing business process improvements, policy development, as well as monitoring and reporting on performance indicators.

 I am currently the Director – Business Services.
 I have a Post Graduate Diploma in Quality Systems and have worked as a strategic and performance improvement professional for the past 20 years.
 Whilst living in New Zealand, I was the National Operations Manager for Higher Courts and had the opportunity to project manage the Rugby World Cup 2011 and Pike River Royal Commission Mining Disaster.

 I have two daughters, one in primary school and the other attending Southport High.
 I am involved in their social and sporting activities.
 I love spending time with family and friends, gardening and playing squash.

 I want to be the voice for parents and students, help set the direction and be involved in the activities the school undertakes over the next few years that will benefit current & future students.
 At the same time, it enables me to be more involved within the community.
 I bring dedication, integrity and will strive for the best procedures, standards and education environment for our children.

-Tracey has worked at Southport State High School for 6 years in a number of Admin roles, before commencing as the Business Manager 4 years ago.
+Tracey has worked at Southport State High School for 7 years in a number of Admin roles, before commencing as the Business Manager 5 years ago.
 The role of the Business Manager includes Human Resources, Facilities and Finance.
-Tracey has recently overseen the construction of the school's new Cultivate building and renovation of the quad.
-With the continued growth of the school Tracey now leads a team of 70 support staff to provide an outstanding, safe and well equipped educational environment.
+Tracey has recently overseen the construction of the school's new Cultivate building and renovation of the quad, and is currently overseeing the new building project.
+With the continued growth of the school Tracey now leads a team of 70 support staff to provide an outstanding, safe and well-equipped educational environment.

 Outside of work Tracey enjoys going to the beach and is actively involved in her children's many sporting interests including OzTag, AFL, Tennis and Netball.